 Advertising in 2016 VQF Publications

 The Festival offers advertisers an opportunity to reach a target audience — quilters, quilt lovers, and those who love color and design.
 In the winter, the Class Brochure is published and sent to over a thousand potential registrants.
 It is also available on the VQF website for downloading.
-In early summer, the Show Book, a 128-page catalogue, is published and is available to hundreds of class registrants and the thousands who visit the Festival.
+In early summer, the show catalogue, a 128-page book, is published and is available to hundreds of class registrants and the thousands who visit the Festival.
 VQF, a non-profit organization, relies on sponsors and advertisers to help fund its educational efforts.

-The Vermont Quilt Festival is New England’s largest and oldest annual quilt event, and is now in its 38th year!
+The Vermont Quilt Festival is New England’s largest and oldest annual quilt event, and is now in its 39th year!
 The Festival was founded in 1977 as a one-day exhibit of old and new quilts as a part of Northfield's annual Labor Day celebration.
-From its inception, the Festival has depended on loans of quilts from private owners and from the collections of historical societies and museums.
-Now a three-day event, the Festival takes place at the Champlain Valley Exposition in Essex Junction.
+From its inception, the Festival has displayed quilts on loan from private owners and from the collections of historical societies and museums.
+Now a four-day event, the Festival takes place at the Champlain Valley Exposition in Essex Junction.
 Classes and teachers are chosen with care to bring the most diverse and current techniques to our attendees.
 Our vendors come from across the country and Canada to present a wide array of fabrics, machines, notions and quilt-related merchandise, gift items and more.